barbarer/py4e-int/_sources/network/beautifulSoup.rst

     :language: python3

     This will find and print the first paragraph tag from the Michigan Daily site.
+    It will interpret the tag as HTML and show just the text of the tag.
     ~~~~
     import requests
     from bs4 import BeautifulSoup